rydmike/flex_color_scheme/README.md

   </tr>
 </table>

 When you theme a Flutter application **in the intended manner**, all built-in widgets use the colors of the `ColorScheme` in your theme.
-However, all Flutter's `ThemeData` factories misses a few details when it comes to direct color properteis in `ThemeData`itself.
+However, all Flutter's `ThemeData` factories misses a few details when it comes to direct color properties in `ThemeData`itself.
 This applies in particular if you still use legacy Material-2 mode in Flutter.
 When you use the current default Material-3 mode, the color results and styles are much more consistent by default, with only a few colors in `ThemeData` not matching the defined `ColorScheme` colors.

 **FlexColorScheme** ensures that all Flutter SDK UI components get themed completely by its `ColorScheme` and custom colors you provide.
 It also applies the `ColorScheme` colors to all legacy color properties in `ThemeData`.
 This ensures that all the direct colors properties in `ThemeData` match your `ColorScheme`.
 There are no surprising colors in `ThemeData` that do not match your `ColorScheme`.
 This applies regardless of if you use Material-2 or Material-3 mode.